mattrude/pgpkeyserver/doc/dns-dane-record.md

 The output should be something similar to the text below.

-<small><i>Note: the "unknown" in the "uid" line is due to the trust level of the key, and since we just downloaded it, there is no trust yet.</i></small>
+<small><i>Note: The "unknown" in the "uid" line, in the text below, is due to the trust level of the key, and since we just downloaded it, there is no trust yet.</i></small>

     gpg: using PGP trust model
     gpg: pub  nistp256/03305F35 2015-02-15  Matt Rude <m@mattrude.com>